mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 [source repository's commit log](https://github.com/makaimc/fullstackpython.github.com/commits/gh-pages) on GitHub.

 ## 2014
+### June
+* Added learning checklist for logging.

 ### May
 * Added link to my O'Reilly Programming blog post on demand for full stack developer capabilities.
 * Updated APIs page with basic information on webhooks.
-* Added learning checklist for source control, application dependencies, configuration management, NoSQL data stores, APIs, API integration, API creation, static content and caching sections.
+* Added learning checklists for source control, application dependencies, configuration management, NoSQL data stores, APIs, API integration, API creation, static content and caching sections.
 * Moving learning checklists to the bottom of the pages since they are